Nipo Strongheart

-Nipo T. Strongheart (May 15, 1891 – December 31, 1966) was known as a lecturer on the Chautauqua circuit, a performer in Wild West shows, and a technical advisor to Hollywood film producers.
+Nipo T. Strongheart (May 15, 1891 – December 31, 1966) was an American performer in Wild West shows, technical advisor to Hollywood film producers, and lecturer on the Chautauqua circuit.
 Throughout his life, which spanned several careers, he was an advocate for Native American issues.
 He spoke on religious issues several times, and late in life he became a member of the Baháʼí Faith.

 Strongheart's mother, Chi-Nach-Lut Schu-Wah-Elks, was reportedly of Native American descent; his father was European American.
 According to some sources, Strongheart lived with his white father for most of his childhood away from the reservation and Indian culture.
 Another source says he was adopted after his mother's death by a Yakama woman and brought up and educated in her family on the reservation.
 Although there was no written proof of his tribal membership, the tribe granted him "honorary" membership and he proudly carried around his card displaying his status.
-Strongheart performed with his father in Buffalo Bill's Wild West Show and its successors.

-Strongheart's public performances began in 1917, when he was in his twenties and worked for the YMCA War Work Council.
+Strongheart performed with his father in Buffalo Bill's Wild West Show.
+His public performances began in 1917, when he was in his twenties and worked for the YMCA War Work Council.
 He toured military camps across New England, where he gave presentations on Native American culture and praised military service.
 His recruiting talks encouraged hundreds of men to volunteer for war service.
 After World War I and his job ended, Strongheart moved briefly to the Yakama Indian Reservation.